Alaska Homeowners Insurance Quotes

 Is your Alaska home fully covered?

-The state of Alaska experiences its own unique set of natural threats that could potentially endanger your home.
+Whether you’re by the coast in Juneau or further inland in Fairbanks, the state of Alaska experiences its own unique set of natural threats that could potentially endanger your home.
 Alaska is well known for its harsh winter weather.
 Between the snow, ice and subzero temperatures, your home could be susceptible to some serious damage.
 Luckily, standard AK homeowners insurance covers damage from snow and ice.

 Standard Alaska homeowners insurance also covers damage from wind, lightning, hail, and fire.
 Earthquakes and floods are not covered by standard home policies.
 For these perils, homeowners would need to purchase separate policies.
 Homeowners can purchase a flood policy through the National Flood Insurance program.
 Remember, bad weather can be unexpected and when it comes to your biggest investment it's best to cover all the bases.
 Learn more about the National Flood Insurance Program.